dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ## Creating Database Tables

 Let's make a database table to record greetings.
 In DBOS, we recommend managing database tables using [schema migrations](https://en.wikipedia.org/wiki/Schema_migration).
-By default, we use [Knex](../tutorials/using-knex.md#schema-management) to manage migrations, but also support other tools including [TypeORM](../tutorials/using-typeorm.md#schema-management) and [Prisma](../tutorials/using-prisma.md#schema-management).
+By default, we use [Knex](../tutorials/using-knex.md#schema-management).
+We also support [TypeORM](../tutorials/using-typeorm.md#schema-management) and [Prisma](../tutorials/using-prisma.md#schema-management).
 To create a new migration file, run the following command:

 ```
 npx knex migrate:make greetings